scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 Install the Helm on your bastion to deploy helm-charts:

 * [Helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the EKS cluster.
 In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the EKS cluster.
 Helm version 3.5 or latest is required.
+* You must create a Github Personal Access Token (PAT) on the basis of [Github official document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` scope, it is used to access the `scalar-ledger` and `scalardl-schema-loader` container images from GitHub Packages.

 ### Requirements